Long-lived oscillations of an attractive polaron in a Bose gas: Post-quench dynamics using an alternative equation of motion

+The alternative equation of motion (\ref{eq:mean-field2}) is studied in Ref.~\cite{Quench}.
+There, the comparison of the polaron energy obtained within the mean-field approach with the exact result for the Yang-Gaudin model is performed, showing that \eq{eq:mean-field2} captures the underlying physics more accurately than \eq{eq:mean-field1} for nonzero system momenta.

-Note that \eq{eq:mean-field1} gives the modified sound velocity $v\sqrt{1+m/M}$.
-Although all the obtained final velocities are smaller than the critical velocity $v_c$, a light impurity can have the final velocity bigger than the sound velocity $v$, since $V_f\leq v_c=v\sqrt{1+m/M}$, see Fig.~\ref{fig6}.
-This problem does not arise if the $1/M$ contribution in the first term in \eq{eq:mean-field1} is absent \cite{Quench}.
-To characterize the ground state obtained for this alternative equation of motion, one should replace $1+m/M$ by $1$ in all the equations in Sec.~\ref{sec:Apolaron}.
-The differences between the two approaches are thus expected to be visible for not too heavy impurity.
-Using the alternative equation of motion, we examine the post-quench dynamics in Fig.~\ref{fig:new_GPE} and compare it to the previously obtained results shown in Fig.~\ref{fig4}a.
+To characterize the stationary state of \eq{eq:mean-field2}, one should replace $1+m/M$ by $1$ in all the equations in Sec.~\ref{sec:Apolaron}.
+The differences between the two approaches are thus expected to be visible for not too heavy impurities.
+Using \eq{eq:mean-field2}, we examine the post-quench dynamics in Fig.~\ref{fig:new_GPE} and compare it to the previously obtained results shown in Fig.~\ref{fig4}(a).
 Now, the impurity relaxation towards a stationary state becomes faster, and the obtained final velocities differ.
 In the regime where $V_f$ saturates, the differences in $V_f$ become smaller.